Mental health services for under 18s

 HSE Primary Care Psychology

-Primary Care Psychology services exist within community-based primary care centres that are located all over Ireland and provide a broad range of services to children aged 0 to 17 years of age.
+Primary Care Psychology services exist within community-based primary care centres located all over Ireland.
+They provide a broad range of services to children aged 0 to 17 years of age.
 Each primary care centre usually has a team of occupational therapists, psychologists, nurses and social workers.

 How to access:

 Any healthcare professional can refer to the HSE’s Primary Care Psychology Services.
-Parents can also use the referral form, available at any primary care health centre, or make direct enquiries at the local primary care office.
+Parents can also use the referral form, available at any primary care health centre.
+Or they can make direct enquiries at the local primary care office.

 Cost: Free to those resident in Ireland